Ghutra – The Emirati Headdress

 4. Pull all ends over your head and neck and cross the two ends behind your shoulders.
 This gives the Ghutra the bulge at the bottom of the Headdress.

-5. Now it’s time to assess your balance.
+5. Now, it’s time to assess your balance.
 After the two ends are bent and crossed, put them back to the front of your body.
 Take one end and wrap it on and off the show.
 Please place it on the back of your lower head in a bag.
 The second end is what most people are more likely to see.

 Conclusion

 It’s much better to wear a formal Ghutra Dubai theme.
 To do so, first, three steps must be taken as before.
 But it would help if you put an Egal over an Emirati men’s dress rather than tying it over your head.
 Due to the Egal weight, the headscarf would remain in place.
-This is just as simple as knowing how to wear Ghutra.
+This is just as simple as knowing how to wear the Ghutra.
 Read more about the culture and things to do in Dubai.